alexfinnarn/hotdogs/README.md

 ## Shortcomings/Improvements

-Like I said, there are several areas that I would like to improve upon with input from teammates and stkeholders, but I've fiddled around with these hotdogd enough for my own good.
+Like I said, there are several areas that I would like to improve upon with input from teammates and stakeholders, but I've fiddled around with these hotdogs enough for my own good.

 - **Above-the-fold content on mobile devices** - I mainly checked mobile screen widths via Chromium's device toolbar, which is no substitute for real device testing.
 The hotdog, tagline, and button might not appear above-the-fold until that is tested and adjusted.
 - **Briefly missing icons on page load** - I used [Iconicons](https://ionicons.com/usage) for the Instagram, phone, and hamburger menu icons.
 Without any use of JS, a fallback, or loading indicator, the icons pop into the screen in a non-ideal manner.